 Exercise is healthy and strengthens the body.
 But in the short term, the immune system is weakened after a hard workout and needs to recover.
+During this phase, the ‘window’ will be open and the immune system’s defences limited.
 That’s something to keep in mind.

 Anyone who has completed a particularly hard workout knows the satisfying feeling of deep fatigue.
 The mind can now recover, but the body continues to work and prepare itself for new activities.
 The immune system has to remove destroyed cells, repair and replace fine tears in the microstructures of the muscle tissue as well as worn-out tissue particles.